hayo03/study_materials/README.md

 # Study_materials
 This repository includes a Dialogflow agent named "Studyagent.zip" and Annex A that describe the intents that this agent contains:

-#Annex A-Description of intents :
+## Annex A-Description of intents:

 | Intent           |Description of intents |Required slots  |
 |:-------------:|:-----:|:-----:|